edge-servers/immunity-radius/docs/source/developer/how_to_extend.rst

-When developing a custom application based on this module, it's a good idea to import and run the base tests too, so that you can be sure the changes you're introducing are not breaking some of the existing features of *openwisp-radius*.
+When developing a custom application based on this module, it's a good idea to import and run the base tests too, so that you can be sure the changes you're introducing are not breaking some of the existing features of *immunity-radius*.

 In case you need to add breaking changes, you can overwrite the tests defined in the base classes to test your own behavior.

-See the `tests of the sample app <https://github.com/openwisp/openwisp-radius/blob/master/tests/openwisp2/sample_radius/tests.py>`_ to find out how to do this.
+See the `tests of the sample app <https://github.com/edge-servers/immunity-radius/blob/master/tests/immunity2/sample_radius/tests.py>`_ to find out how to do this.

 You can then run tests with::